EnzoD86/tuya-smart-ir-ac/info.md

   access_secret: "tuya_access_secret_example"
   country: "EU"
 ```

+Then you can add the "Tuya Smart IR Air Conditioners" integration from the web interface to configure your air conditioners.
+You need to retrieve your Climate ID and Infrared ID on the Tuya IoT website.

 # Debug
 It is possible to activate debug mode by adding the following lines in your configuration.yaml file: